AvielCo/K-nearest-neighbors-classifier/README.md

 ## How to use?
 1. open terminal/CMD
-2. pre process TRAIN and TEST folders -> python preprocess.py [--train TRAIN_PATH] [--test TEST_PATH]
+2. pre process TRAIN and TEST folders -> python preprocess.py [--train TRAIN_PATH] [--test TEST_PATH].

-	2.1. it will be output to "processed_train" or "processed_test"
+	2.1. it will be output to "processed_train" or "processed_test".
-3. start the classifier -> python knn_classifier.py <path to train set> <path to test set>
+3. start the classifier -> python knn_classifier.py <path to train set> <path to test set>.

-	3.1. output -> csv file that will hold both knn distance results
+	3.1. output -> csv file that will hold both knn distance results.

 *Note: can change the code to save the model and use it in various ways.